-For LEAs with significant numbers of schools designated as Chronically Underperforming, the SEA will help support the LEA in selecting an evidence-based support provider to conduct an in-depth needs assessment of the LEA to include, but not limited to, monitoring and support for CSI schools and implementation of the school and district performance plans.
-In addition, the SEA may require districts to conduct an equity landscape to inform the needs assessment and LEA evidence-based strategies.
-The Department will share these findings with the LEAs, CSI schools, families, and communities to help determine additional needs and gaps in implementation of interventions and strategies.
-This will also help to identify whether these schools and local education agencies are implementing evidence-based interventions and strategies with fidelity, the effectiveness and urgency of interventions, and any inequities in resource allocation.
-The Department may then collaborate with LEAs to outline specific actions and practices for the LEA to execute to reduce the percentage of CSI schools identified.
-It will also provide increased support, technical assistance, and monitoring to those CSI schools and local education agencies.
-These interventions may include directed use of resources and funds for evidence-based interventions and high-quality curriculum, required or assigned targeted evidence-based professional learning, increased evidence-based coaching and on-site monitoring, and required participation in collaborative networks and problem solving sessions, among other interventions.
+For LEAs with more than 10 percent of their schools, or 3 schools, whichever is greater, that are designated as CSI, the NDE will select an evidence based support provider to conduct an in-depth needs assessment of the LEA to include but not limited to monitoring and support for CSI schools, and implementation of the school and district performance plans.
+The Department will share these findings with the CSI schools, local education agency, families, and communities to help determine additional needs and gaps in implementation of interventions and strategies.
+This will also help to identify whether these schools and local education agencies are implementing interventions and strategies with fidelity, the effectiveness and urgency of interventions, and any inequities in resource allocation.
+The Department may then outline specific actions and practices for the LEA to execute to reduce the percentage of CSI schools and local education agencies.
+These interventions may include directed use of resources and funds, required or assigned targeted professional learning, increased coaching and on-site monitoring, and required participation in collaborative problem solving sessions, among other interventions.
 The Department may also establish an alternate governing board comprised of state and local leaders to oversee transformation plans at three or more CSI schools within the same district.